Sweet Yellow Clover is not a true clover; more closely related to Lucerne.

 Leaflets are serrated around their entire margin.
-Can grows half a metre and up to 2 metres, and is biennial.
+It can grow up to 2m and is biennial.

-- Grows where lucerne, red clover and white clover struggle, like on clay pan or sandy soils.
+Grows where lucerne, red clover and white clover struggle, for example on clay pan or sandy soils.